Malachiel87/UltimateTs/README.md

+IMPORTANTE NOTE - Monday 28/08/17 : Unfortunately, my disponibility doesn't allow me to update and fix issues of this plugin.
+Updates will be rare, as like fixes (But the project isn't abandoned.
+I make updates when I get more times).
+Source code remains accessible and I would continue to accept "Pull Request" and commits them to the master branch.
+I thank, in advance, all the people who participate in the source code to make the plugin better.

 # UltimateTS
 UltimateTs is a simple plugin, allowed you to interact easly with your TeamSpeak server.
 With UltimateTS, you can link your accounts (and your ranks), send broadcast on TeamSpeak and more !
 You can link your MC accounts and TeamSpeak simply.
 If you would like to link ranks, you need a permission plugins (like PermissionsEx, zPerms, LuckPerms, Vault,...).
 You can also choose to link MC accounts and TeamSpeak accounts without linking ranks.